GamingCuber/final_project_hth/README.md

 11. What is the most common response for the state of someone's mental health?

-12. Does having certain mental health conditions, like OCD, affect what types of music you like to listen to?

-13. Does how much someone like to explore new genres of music correlated to what their mental health looks like?
+12. Does how much someone like to explore new genres of music correlated to what their mental health looks like?